stefanpartheym/zig-mario/README.md

 ## TODO

 - [ ] Make velocity consistent for different frame rates.
+- [ ] Make sure `killPlayer` is only called once when colliding with multiple enemies in one frame.

 ## Playing the web version of the game